FredLackey/cicd.sh/README.md

 **Incorporate Vault Storage**
 Add logic to tokenize the `-deploy` and `-data` folders so secrets and senstive information can be pulled from a secure key storage area or vault.

+**Create Docker Version**
+At the time of this writing, feedback is just starting to come in.
+And, I'm actively making tweaks based on those changes.
+However, once it stabilizes a bit, a Docker version of `cicd.sh` is the most natural step.

 ## Contact Info